Does Buttermilk Go Bad?

 In its traditional form, buttermilk was a byproduct of butter-making, obtained by skimming the cream off of whole milk.
 The modern-day version is made with either low-fat or non-fat milk.

-Cultured Buttermilk Vs. Cultured Style Buttermilk
+Cultured Buttermilk vs. Cultured Style Buttermilk

-Two distinct types of buttermilk are sold in stores: cultured and cultured-style (or “clabbered”).
 Cultured buttermilk has added citric acid or lactic acid bacteria, while cultured-style buttermilk is an imitation product made with skim milk, cream, and enzymes.

 The main difference is that cultured buttermilk has live active cultures, making it tart and thicker than the regular version.
 It also has a longer shelf life, so many cooks and bakers prefer it.